icosa-foundation/three-tiltloader/README.md

 The loader is designed to be used with `three.js`.
 The library has been tested against `r128`, but may work with other releases.

+## Important
+You need to pass the loader a path to a folder containing all the relevant brushes and textures.
+This has been omitted to reduce package size and leave brush location up to the implementer.
+You can get a copy of the brushes folder in the root of this project's repository.

+### Install via npm
 `npm install --save three-tiltloader`

 ## Usage
 ```js
 import {
     PerspectiveCamera,